-If you are on a personal leave of absence or another type of leave, you must make arrangements with the Benefits team if you want your benefits coverage to continue during your absence.
+If you are on a personal leave of absence or another type of leave, you must make arrangements with the Benefits team if you want your benefit coverage to continue during your absence.
 You will be responsible for the cost of the benefit plans.

-At annual enrolment, coverage not requiring an Evidence of Insurability form takes effect on March 1.
+At annual enrolment, coverage not requiring a Declaration of Insurability takes effect on March 1.